jolatechno/ipfs-mpi/README.md

 ## Getting started

-You should first launch the ipfs daemon with `ipfs daemon` wich will output :
+You should first launch the ipfs daemon with `ipfs daemon` which will output :

 ```
 API server listening on /ip4/127.0.0.1/tcp/5001